mlanza/ai-literacy/301/07-craft.md

 That’s the part people overlook.
 They chase the spark, not the structure.
 They admire what came out, without seeing what went in.

 But when something lands — when it really lands — it isn’t because the idea was perfect.
+And it won't matter that AI was involved.

 It’s because everything before it did its part.